laravel/docs/eloquent-relationships.md

 The `commentable` relation on the `Comment` model will return either a `Post` or `Video` instance, depending on which type of model owns the comment.

-#### Custom Polymorphic Types

-By default, Laravel will use the fully qualified class name to store the type of the related model.
-For instance, given the example above where a `Comment` may belong to a `Post` or a `Video`, the default `commentable_type` would be either `App\Post` or `App\Video`, respectively.
-However, you may wish to decouple your database from your application's internal structure.
-In that case, you may define a relationship "morph map" to instruct Eloquent to use a custom name for each model instead of the class name:

-    use Illuminate\Database\Eloquent\Relations\Relation;

-    Relation::morphMap([
-        'posts' => 'App\Post',
-        'videos' => 'App\Video',
-    ]);

-You may register the `morphMap` in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.

-<a name="one-to-one-polymorphic-relations"></a>
-### One To One Polymorphic Relations

-#### Table Structure

-Besides the traditional polymorphic relations, you may also define "one-to-one" polymorphic relations.
-For example, a blog `Post` and `Video` would share a polymorphic relation to a `Category` model.
-Using a one-to-one polymorphic relation allows you to have a single list of unique categories that are shared across blog posts and videos.
-First, let's examine the table structure:

-    posts
-        id - integer
-        name - string

-    videos
-        id - integer
-        name - string

-    categories
-        id - integer
-        name - string
-        categorizable_id - integer
-        categorizable_type - string

-#### Model Structure

-Next, let's examine the model definitions needed to build this relationship:

-    <?php

-    namespace App;

-    use Illuminate\Database\Eloquent\Model;

-    class Category extends Model
-    {
-        /**
-         * Get all of the owning categorizable models.
-         */
-        public function categorizable()
-        {
-            return $this->morphTo();
-        }
-    }

-    class Post extends Model
-    {
-        /**
-         * Get the post's category.
-         */
-        public function category()
-        {
-            return $this->morphOne('App\Category', 'categorizable');
-        }
-    }

-    class Video extends Model
-    {
-        /**
-         * Get the video's category.
-         */
-        public function category()
-        {
-            return $this->morphOne('App\Category', 'categorizable');
-        }
-    }

-#### Retrieving The Relationship

-Once your database table and models are defined, you may access the relationships via your models.
-For example, to access the category for a post, we can use the `category` dynamic property:

-    $post = App\Post::find(1);

-    $category = $post->category;

-You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
-In our case, that is the `categorizable` method on the `Category` model.
-So, we will access that method as a dynamic property:

-    $category = App\Category::find(1);

-    $categorizable = $category->categorizable;

-The `categorizable` relation on the `Category` model will return either a `Post` or `Video` instance, depending on which type of model owns the category.

 <a name="many-to-many-polymorphic-relations"></a>
 ### Many To Many Polymorphic Relations

 #### Table Structure

-In addition to traditional polymorphic relations, you may also define "many-to-many" polymorphic relations.
+Many-to-many polymorphic relations are slightly more complicated than `morphOne` and `morphMany` relationships.
 For example, a blog `Post` and `Video` model could share a polymorphic relation to a `Tag` model.
 Using a many-to-many polymorphic relation allows you to have a single list of unique tags that are shared across blog posts and videos.
 First, let's examine the table structure:

     posts
         id - integer